 5. Bellini Gardens

-Located along the charming Via Etnea in Catania, Sicily, the Bellini Gardens make another location to get away from bustling city life.
-The ornate gardens of Villa Bellini, the oldest public park in Catania, are an incredible to-do.
-Make your way through the enchanting green oasis and take some time to relax from all the sightseeing downtown.
+Located along the charming Via Etnea in Catania, Sicily, the Bellini Gardens offer a place to escape the bustling city life.
+It’s the oldest public park here and an incredible spot to relax after all the sightseeing downtown.

 Also visit: Valley of the Temples in Sicily.